NET WORTH: Unknown

 SOURCE OF WEALTH: Dimensional Fund Advisors

-FUNDING AREAS: Education, Arts (music) & Culture, Policy
+FUNDING AREAS: Education & Youth, Policy, Arts & Culture, Autism Research

-BACKGROUND: Rex Sinquefield earned a business degree from Saint Louis University and a Master in Business Administration from the University of Chicago.
-He went on to develop some of the nation’s first index funds and formed Dimensional Fund Advisors in 1981.
-After retiring in 2005, Sinquefield returned to Missouri.
+BACKGROUND: Rex Sinquefield was raised in an Catholic orphanage in St. Louis, Missouri.
+He earned a business degree from Saint Louis University and an MBA from the University of Chicago.
+He developed some of the nation’s first index funds and cofounded Dimensional Fund Advisors in 1981.
+Jeanne Cairns Sinquefield earned an MBA and a doctorate in demography from the University of Chicago.
+She oversaw the trading department and served as executive vice president at Dimensional Fund Advisors.
+Since retiring in 2005, the Sinquefields have established and overseen the Sinquefield Charitable Foundation in Missouri.

 EDUCATION: The Sinquefields’ education funding has prioritized enrichment programs and programs that support special-needs and underprivileged children.
 The Sinquefields’ founded the Saint Louis Chess Club and run the Sinquefield Invention Lab program in conjunction with the Great Rivers Council of the Boy Scouts of America.
 Another grantee, the Special Learning Center of Jefferson City, Missouri, supports children who have developmental delays and disabilities with early intervention and therapeutic services.
 Additional past grantees include the Today and Tomorrow Education Foundation, the Children’s Education Alliance of Missouri and the St. Vincent Home for Children.